Saudi's illegal immigrants draw fear of "infiltrators"

 In recent months, however, their status has caught the attention of Saudi media, who have been calling them "infiltrators" and warning readers of their supposed links to crime, disease and militancy.

-"The infiltrators will carry with them all their social ills including security threats, criminal behaviour and ethical issues," wrote commentator Hamoud Abu Talib in an opinion piece in Okaz daily this month.
+"The infiltrators will carry with them all their social ills including security threats, criminal behavior and ethical issues," wrote commentator Hamoud Abu Talib in an opinion piece in Okaz daily this month.

 Many illegal immigrants have now lived in Saudi Arabia for decades, having children and grandchildren who now live without nationality or residence papers, and prompting government officials to speak of a "humanitarian crisis".